 The Coleman family and the Westport Soccer Association have formed the Coleman Brothers Foundation to support soccer players and others actively involved in youth soccer programs, who demonstrate a meaningful commitment to sportsmanship, leadership and integrity on and off the field.
 Support provided by the Foundation includes college scholarships to graduating high school seniors and grants to provide opportunities for boys and girls from families with financial needs to participate in travel and other youth soccer programs, coaching or refereeing.

-The Westport Soccer Association and its Board Members thank the Coleman family for their support and for sharing their memories of Keith and Scott for the benefit of other young soccer players.
+The WSA and its Board members thank the Coleman family for their support and for sharing their memories of Keith and Scott for the benefit of other young soccer players.